 Placement: The Works Cited list appears at the end of the paper, on its own page(s).
 For example, If your research paper ends on page 8, your Works Cited begins on page 9.

 Arrangement: Alphabetize entries by author's last name.
 If source has no named author, alphabetize by the title, ignoring A, An, or The.

 Spacing: Like the rest of the MLA paper, the Works Cited list is double-spaced throughout.
 Be sure NOT to add extra spaces between citations.

 Indentation: To make citations easier to scan, add a hanging indent to any citation that runs more than one line.

-Each citation in your list of works cited is composed of elements common to most works.
-These are called the MLA core elements.
-They are assembled in a specific order as shown to the right.
+Each citation in your list of works cited is composed of elements common to most works -- author, title, publication date, etc. These are called the MLA core elements.
+The core elements are assembled in a specific order as shown to the left.